When putting a house up on the market, the question of “how long will it take to sell?” will probably be at the forefront of your mind.

 There may be certain aspects that prevent the buyer from having this money immediately to hand, including:

-Getting mortgage finance in place is the most common issues we see in our day-to-day activities and can be caused by:
+Getting mortgage finance in place is the most common issue we see in our day-to-day activities and can be caused by:

 Often, it’s an individual or organisation that ends up dragging their feet or running into trouble and slowing things down.